-You can use the existing old Quicken files you've been working on with a new version of Quicken.
+You can use the existing old Quicken files you're working with a new version of Quicken.
 In fact, if the Quicken installation program can find a version of old Quicken files on your computer, it gives you the option of just skipping all the Quicken Guided Setup stuff.
 In this case, you just begin using your existing files.
 (I mention this point earlier in this chapter, in fact.)